 Before Disney, there was Alcazar de Segovia.
-If you look at it near and far, the castle resembles that of Sleeping Beauty’s Castle in Disneyland.
+If you look at it near and far, the castle resembles of Sleeping Beauty’s Castle in Disneyland.
 You can’t leave Segovia without seeing and getting into the heart of Spain’s most famous castle.
 The structure wasn’t really meant to be a castle.
 It was built as a fortress.
 Then it became a royal palace, a state prison, a Royal Artillery College, and a military academy.
-Today, this wonderful castle is now a museum that allows us to see what’s hidden inside.
+Today, this wonderful castle is a museum allowing us to see what’s hidden inside.

 Madrid to Segovia